mtyler/klima/README.md

 # Klima

-Klima is a slightly opinionated wrapper script around Lima VM.
-The purpose is to create a minimally viable, just-enough-k8s cluster to operate Kubernetes in a local (re: laptop) environment.
-Kubernetes is deployed with kubeadm on Ubuntu Lima VMs.
+Klima is a wrapper script to start and stop Lima VMs.
+The template used here deploys Kubernetes with kubeadm on Ubuntu.
+The purpose is

+1. to create a minimally viable, just-enough-k8s cluster to operate Kubernetes in a local (re: laptop) environment.
+2. to create a cluster template, compatible with vanilla Lima VM

 Klima provisions a Virtual Machine-based Kubernetes cluster and facilitates the attachment of raw disks.
 It is meant to stand up and tear down quickly and easily.